squidfunk/mkdocs-material/docs/insiders/index.md

 ### Compatibility

-_We're building an open source project and want to allow outside collaborators to run and build our documentation locally without having access to Insiders.
+_We're running an open source project and want to make sure that users can change and build the documentation without having access to Insiders.
 Is this still possible?_

 Yes.
 Insiders is compatible with Material for MkDocs.
-Almost all new features and configuration options are either backward-compatible or implemented behind feature flags.
-When working with outside collaborators, it should be rarely necessary to change the general appearance of your site.
-Most Insiders features enhance the overall experience, e.g. by adding icons to pages or providing a feedback widget.
-While this features add value for the user of your site, they shouldn't be necessary for previewing when making changes to content.
-Currently, the only content-related features in Insiders that can't be properly previewed by non-Insiders users are:

-- [Annotations]
-- [Card grids]

-This means that outside collaborators are able to build the documentation locally with Material for MkDocs and when they push their changes, your CI pipeline will build it with Insiders.
-When using built-in plugins that are exclusive to Insiders, it's recommended to split configuration into a base `mkdocs.yml` and one with plugin overrides via [configuration inheritance].
+Almost all new features are implemented behind feature flags; almost all configuration changes are backward-compatible.
+This means that developers will be able to build the documentation locally with Material for MkDocs and when they push their changes, it can be built with Insiders (e.g. as part of GitHub Actions).

+When using built-in plugins that are solely available via Insiders, it might be necessary to split the `mkdocs.yml` configuration into a base configuration, and one with plugin overrides.
+Note that this is a limitation of MkDocs, which can be mitigated by using [configuration inheritance].

 See the [getting started guide] for more information.